ProLeadsAI/proleadsai-better-auth/README.md

   - User sees a toast notification explaining the card was declined.
   - An "Update Payment Method" button appears in the modal, linking to the Stripe Customer Portal.
   - Billing page shows a prominent red warning banner when subscription is `past_due`, warning that Pro access and team members will be lost if not resolved.
   - "Manage Payment Method" button on billing page opens Stripe's hosted portal for secure card updates.
+  - **Reusable Components** (for template customization):
+    - `usePaymentStatus()` - Composable for checking `isPaymentFailed`, `hasUsedTrial`, `activeSub`, etc.
+    - `<BillingPaymentFailedBanner />` - Global warning banner for dashboard layout.
+    - `<BillingPaymentFailedCard />` - Detailed action card with update payment buttons.

 - **Failed Payment Grace Period** (Stripe Dashboard Configuration)
   - Configure in Stripe Dashboard → Settings → Billing → Subscriptions and emails.